CHTC/chtc-website-source/_uw-research-computing/os-transition-htc.md

 ``` {.sub}
 requirements = (OpSysMajorVer == 8) || (OpSysMajorVer == 9)
 ```
-If you are not comfortable with using class ads in your requirements statement, you can also add **one** of these options to your submit file instead:

 > Note: these requirements are not necessary for jobs that use Docker containers;
 > these jobs will run on servers with any operating system automatically.